discretize/discretize-guides/builds/engineer/power-amalgam/index.md

 profession: Engineer
 specialization: Amalgam
 code: "[&DQMGLSY+SyUqDwAABwEAAIYAAABaHQAAex0AAAAAAAAAAAAAAAAAAAAAAAACMwBrAAA=]"
-date: "2026-01-07T11:29:05.867Z "
+date: "2026-01-16T16:51:13.984Z "
 title: Power (Alac) Amalgam
 role: Power Damage
 ---
  The <Specialization text="Power Alac Amalgam" name="Engineer"/> is a strong offensive <Boon name="Alacrity"/> class.

 It offers straightforward access to might and alacrity, good cc, vulnerability and boonstrip as well as reflect.
-It is also good in condition compositions due to <Trait name="Modified Ammunition"/>.
+It is also good in condition compositions due to <Trait id="526"/>.
 Several trait and skill choices exist to adapt the build to specific encounters.